About the program

 Eligibility requirements

 Upper-undergraduate and graduate students at UBC can take the program for 3 credits by registering for ARST 575N or LIBR 559U.
-However, undergraduate students must receive department approval to register and take the course for credit.
+Graduate students from Simon Fraser University and University of Victoria can also take the program for credits via the Western Canadian Dean's Agreement.
+However, undergraduate students from UBC must receive department approval to register and take the course for credit.
 If undergraduate students cannot receive department approval to take ARST 575N or LIBR 559U, they can register for the summer institute without attempting to obtain course credits.

 Students from the Lucerne University of Sciences and Arts